-Plaintiff makes vague accusations about "[m]alfeasance of [o]ffice" and the use and acceptance of false documents.
+Plaintiff is a prisoner at the Federal Correctional Institution in Oakdale, Louisiana.
+He purports to sue four individuals of unknown addresses based on vague accusations about "[m]alfeasance of [o]ffice" and the use and acceptance of false documents.
+Compl. at 4, 5.
+Plaintiff seeks equitable relief and an unspecified amount of monetary damages.
 Id. at 5.
-He seeks equitable relief and an unspecified amount of monetary damages.
-Id.

 Plaintiff has not stated any facts connecting each named defendant to the alleged wrongdoing and, thus, has failed to provide adequate notice of a claim.
 See, e.g., Iqbal, 556 U.S. at 676 ("Because vicarious liability is inapplicable to Bivens and § 1983 suits, a plaintiff must plead that each Government-official defendant, through the official's own individual actions, has violated the Constitution.") (discussing Bivens v.
 Six Unknown Named Agents of Fed.
 Bureau of Narcotics, 403 U.S. 388 (1971)).
+Hence, this case will be dismissed.